noxtoby/TADPOLE/README.md

 # TADPOLE
-Scripts to generate TADPOLE datasets for [TADPOLE Challenge](http://tadpole.grand-challenge.org) brought to you by the [EuroPOND consortium](http://europond.eu) in association with the [Alzheimer's Disease Neuroimaging Initiative](http://adni.loni.usc.edu) (ADNI)
+Neil's dodgy-and-still-in-progress MATLAB scripts for generating TADPOLE datasets for [TADPOLE Challenge](http://tadpole.grand-challenge.org) brought to you by the [EuroPOND consortium](http://europond.eu) in association with the [Alzheimer's Disease Neuroimaging Initiative](http://adni.loni.usc.edu) (ADNI)